 Under rules adopted by the City Council in 2012, new "formula" businesses locating in the Historic District need to meet Use Permit requirements relating to diversity, balance, and community character.

 Areas outside of the City's Historic District zone are exempt from formula business use permit requirements, unless the proposed business occupies a space of 10,000 square feet or more.
 The formula business requirements do not apply in the City's four largest shopping centers.

 In addition, the City's ordinance specifically prohibits new large-scale formula restaurants, defined as having more than 250 existing outlets, from locating in the Sonoma Plaza area (Plaza Retail Overlay Zone).

-The primary intent of the regulations is to protect, preserve, and retain the local unique and attractive character and charm of the downtown Plaza and historic district for which Sonoma is internationally known.
+The primary intent of the regulations is to protect, preserve, and retain the local unique and attractive character and charm that Sonoma is internationally know for in its downtown Plaza and historic district.

 Regardless of whether or not a business is "formula", the City's regular permit requirements and design review process will apply.